fastn-stack/fastn/Cheatsheet.md

 ## `http(url: string, method: string, ...request-data)`

-This function do http request
+This function is used to make http request

+- For `GET` requests, the request-data will sent as `query parameters`

+- For `POST` requests, the request-data will be sent as request `body`

 - We can either pass `named` data or `unnamed` data as `request-data` values.

 - For `named` data, the values need to be passed as `(key,value)` tuples.